vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

   <figcaption>R574 Restricted Area</figcaption>
 </figure>

 It also occupies a lot of airspace that would commonly be used by YSSY arrivals and departures.
-If **WLM TCU** is taking ownership of this airspace, it is good practice to negotiate an airspace release, whether that be a lateral or vertical portion of airspace (or a combination), to enable them to facilitate YSSY arrivals and departures with minimal impact.
+If YWLM military operations are taking ownership of this airspace, it is good practice to negotiate an airspace release, whether that be a lateral or vertical portion of airspace (or a combination), to enable them to facilitate YSSY arrivals and departures with minimal impact.

 ### OCN/MNN / TSN/HWE (Oceanic)
 As per [Standard coordination procedures](../../controller-skills/coordination/#enr-oceanic), Heads-up coordinate prior to **15 mins** to boundary.